molgenis/molgenis-emx2/README.md

 *  change graphql to have pageInfo{first,prev,next,last} pointers returned'
 *  postgresql cube index feature for aggregation views
 *  roundtrip settings and members (bacisally 'all')
-*  custom roles
+*  custom roles, so I can grant priviliges on tables
+*  adding posibility for policy based privileges
 *  long running downloads as jobs
-*  add audit trail
+*  add audit trail log
-*  documentation framework so we can start adding some docs
+*  documentation framework so we can start adding some docs (see 'docs')
 *  kan actieve user zien in userlist (als admin en als manager)
+*  sanitize column and table identifiers to [_A-Za-z][_0-9A-Za-z] (we support _ to replace all illegal characters)

 ### later
 *  consider parquet as import/export format